Everyday Chemistry

 Everyday Chemistry is a remix album that was made available as a free digital download on 9 September 2009.
 The album was released along with a story of anonymous authorship.
 It mashes up various songs from the Beatles' individual solo careers, including tracks from 27 albums.
-The album portrays itself as being taken from an alternate universe in which the Beatles had not broken up.
+The album portrays itself as being taken from an alternative universe in which the Beatles had not broken up.